ersel/into-async-js/notes.md

 ```

 - [1] The `app.get()` function continues to start and end in the same place, however the controller callback now includes a `async` keyword.
 [MDN async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)
-- [2] We're deconstructing the two parameters in our route `:first` and `:last`
+- [2] We're destructuring the two parameters in our route `:first` and `:last`[MDN Object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring)
 - [3] We are using a try..catch block to make sure if there's an error it'll be caught.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) [More try/catch](https://javascript.info/try-catch)
 - [4] We declare a constant with the name `response` that will capture the value of running `.get()` in `axios`.
 Notice the `await` keyword.
 This means that the `async` function execution will be paused until there's a value returned, value which we are "awaiting".
 [MDN await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await)
 - [6] The `catch(e){}` block works similarly to the `.catch(e)` expression on a Promise

 ✅Async/await is a relatively new way to write asynchronous code.
 Previous alternatives for asynchronous code are callbacks and promises.
 ✅Async/await is actually just [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) built on top of promises.
 ✅Async/await makes asynchronous code look and behave a little more like synchronous code.